Sussex Books and Books in Sussex

 East and West Sussex in Fact and Fiction

 The Great Brighton Mystery is just one of many thrillers set in the city, a tradition continued by Peter James today.
 I’ll feature some more soon in ‘A New Look At Old Books’.
-I love the dramatic teaser on the cover, although a more pertinent question might well ask ‘How, then, did the cliffs move to the east of the city?
+I love the dramatic teaser on the cover, although a more pertinent question might well be ‘How, then, did the cliffs move to the west of the city?

 Life in A Sussex Windmill is just that, a delightful account of time spent living in Jack windmill above Clayton.
 It is long overdue for a re-issue.
 Edward Martin was a passionate antiquarian and geologist and spent much of his time investigating the dew ponds which dot the south downs.
 Do they fill naturally, with dew, or do they need topping up from other sources?
 There’s only one way to find out – so he and his son camp out by the pond at Ditchling beacon to catch the morning dew in action…